-Not a true peppercorn, Sichuan pepper is a member of the citrus family that famously has a numbing and tingling sensation in the mouth.
+Not a true peppercorn, Sichuan pepper is a member of the citrus family that famously creates a numbing and tingling sensation in the mouth.
 It has a bright, floral flavor it pairs excellently with hot chilies, as exemplified by mapo tofu.
-Grind finely or use whole in fried chicken, spiced nuts or oil infusions.
+Grind finely or use whole in fried chicken, spiced nuts, or oil infusions.

 Contains: Sichuan pepper berries.

 - Alternate Names: Szechuan pepper, Szechwan pepper, Chinese prickly ash, Chinese pepper, rattan pepper, and mala pepper

 - Origin: Hebei Province, People's Republic of China

 - Tasting Notes: Citrus, orange, tingly, numbing, bright, floral

 - Pairs Well With: Sichuan chilies, star anise, cassia cinnamon